Social Media Time Alternatives Calculator

-Social media is an ever present phenomenon.
-In 2015, Deloitte research found that Americans check their smartphones 8 billion times a day.
-We can only imagine that by 2017 that number has risen significantly with smartphones being the first thing we look in the morning.
+Social media is an ever-present phenomenon.
+In 2015, Deloitte research found that Americans check their smartphones 8 billion times a day between them.
+We can only imagine how that number rises yearly as smartphones become an even more integral part of our lives.

 How much time do I waste on social media?

-Like with cigarettes, just one doesn’t do much harm.
-But a whole pack means plenty of lost money and health.
-And in the case of social media, this amounts to many hours of lost time.
-Many of us ask themselves about how that time can be used more productively.
+Like with cigarettes, just one social media break doesn’t do much harm.
+But once you smoke a whole pack, the health and financial impacts begin to mount.
+In the case of social media, this amounts to many hours of lost time.
+Many of us ask ourselves about how that time can be used more productively.
 We’ve got the answer.

 Time is precious, and you can use it much more productively.
 There are gazillion things you can do instead of scrolling for hours.
-We’ve picked a couple of them that shows how much can you achieve if you quit social media now.
+We’ve picked a couple of them that show how much you can achieve if you quit social media now.

-We translate those hours spent on books read, calories burned and the time required to master a skill.
-We found formulas and constants that helped us transform time into stuff done, for example, minutes required to read an average page of the book or Metabolic Equivalent of Task that measures the energy needed to perform an activity like jogging or weightlifting.
+We translate those hours spent into books read, calories burned, and the time required to master a skill.
+We found formulas and constants that helped us transform time into stuff done, for example, minutes required to read an average page of the book or the Metabolic Equivalent of a task that measures the energy needed to perform an activity like jogging or weightlifting.
 Find out how many calories you can burn while weight lifting in our calories burned weight lifting calculator.
 You can also spend the time you save by learning about interesting calculations with our website!

 Just a couple of five-minute breaks every hour are hundreds of hours yearly.
 You cut your social media time by half, and you still get plenty of time to read, run or earn money.
-Easier said than done, so we’ve got a couple of tips for you.
+Easier said than done, so we’ve got a couple of tips to help you.

 How to quit social media?